 Read Before Riding

-- Your board can lose power and brakes at any moment due to radio interference, a dead remote battery, unintentional release of the Engage Button, downhill overcharging of a full battery, or other factors.
-If this happens, the board turns into an unpowered skateboard, so only ride at speeds and on hills where you’d be comfortable without power and brakes.
+- Your board can lose power and brakes at any moment due to radio interference between your remote and the board, a dead remote battery, unintentional release of the Engage Button, braking when the battery is fully charged, and other factors.
+Only ride your Boosted board at speeds and on hills where you’d be comfortable without power and brakes.

-- Braking downhill on a full battery will cause the board to shut down since regenerative braking will overcharge the battery.
-To prevent this from happening, the remote will warn you by beeping and you’ll lose your braking power.
-Safely come to a stop before this happens, and ride on flats or uphill to drain the battery.
+- Braking downhill on a full battery will cause board shutdown and temporary loss of braking power since regenerative braking will overcharge the battery.
+To alert you of this situation, the remote will warn you by beeping, and you’ll lose your braking power.
+Safely come to a stop by turning or foot braking and ride on flats or uphill to drain the battery before attempting downhill again.

-- The throttle in expert and pro mode is extremely sensitive to make the board responsive and fun, but it also means fast or sudden inputs can easily cause you to fall off.
+- The Throttle Wheel in higher modes is extremely sensitive to make the board responsive and fun, but it also means fast or sudden inputs can easily cause you to fall off.
 Start by trying to move forward as slowly as possible in these modes.

-- Hills and high speed can be very dangerous because crashes can cause serious injuries, or worse.
-Be extra careful when pushing the limits of the board, even if you’re an experienced skater or rider.
+- Hills and high speed can be very dangerous because crashes can cause serious injuries.
+Be extra careful when riding the board, even if you’re an experienced rider.

-- Cars and other vehicles can kill you, so always be especially aware when riding around other vehicles.
+- Cars and other vehicles can kill you, so always be aware of your surroundings when riding in the presence of other vehicles.
 Ride defensively and assume other vehicles can’t see you.
 Remember that your board may lose power and brakes at any moment.
 Be aware of the laws that govern the use of your board on public roads, bike paths, sidewalks, or other places that you may ride.

-- Do not ride on wet or icy pavement.
-Any amount of water has the potential to damage the board, and water damage is not covered under warranty.
+Warning: Avoid Water: Do not ride on wet or icy pavement.
+Any amount of water has the potential to damage the board’s electronics, and water damage is not covered under warranty.
 Riding on wet or icy pavement is extremely dangerous due to the potential for losing traction and control.

 Can't find what you're looking for?Contact Us